For questions specific to Waldorf Education, please read the FAQs section on the website Why Waldorf Works.

 Kindergarten is a four-hour day Monday, Tuesday, Wednesday and Friday.

 Will any bus transportation be available for students?

 Birchtree offers limited bus to and from a few select locations.
-If you are interested in having your student ride the bus, you must fill out this form and turn it in to the office.
+If you are interested in having your student ride the bus, you must fill out the Bus Permission Slip and turn it in to the office.

 Will there be a hot lunch program?

 Students will need to bring their own cold lunch and a healthy snack.
 There are no microwaves available for student use.

 Will extracurricular activities be offered?